sr2498/React-with-Typescript/README.md

 # ToDo App using React-with-Typescript
 This ToDo App helps you manage your tasks easily.
 You can add, edit, delete, and mark tasks as done.
-It's built using React and TypeScript for a better development experience.
+It's built using HTML, React and TypeScript for a better development experience.

 **Features**
 - Add new tasks